Godwin Grech

-Godwin Grech is a former Australian Treasury official, best known for his role in the centre of the Utegate scandal in 2009.
+Godwin Grech is a former Australian Treasury official, best known for his role in the Utegate controversy in 2009.

 Grech grew up in Melbourne as the son of Maltese immigrants.
 After graduating from the University of Melbourne with a Commerce degree, Grech moved to Canberra to join the Australian Public Service.

 His public service career was split between the Department of the Prime Minister and Cabinet and the Treasury.
 For the most part, Grech was close to the policy action of the Howard and Rudd Governments, and had a reputation as being highly diligent and reliable.
-However, in the Department of Prime Minister and Cabinet he handled a controversial Western Bulldogs grant in 2004, and in the Department of the Treasury, he was in the middle of the 2009 OzCar affair, in which he forged an email to imply special treatment of Labor political donors.
-The OzCar affair forced his retirement from the public service in 2009.
+In the Department of Prime Minister and Cabinet he handled a Western Bulldogs grant in 2004.
+In the Department of the Treasury, he was in the middle of the 2009 Utegate affair, in which he forged an email to imply special treatment of Labor political donors.
+The Utegate affair forced his retirement from the public service in 2009.

-Life and career
+Early life

 Grech's parents were born in Malta in the 1930s and migrated to Australia.
 Godwin attended St. Paul's College graduating from the school in 1984.
-Godwin went on to study commerce at the University of Melbourne.
+Godwin studied commerce at the University of Melbourne.

+Career

 Early Treasury career

 Directly after graduating university, Grech joined the Australian Public Service.

 In the late 1990s Grech had executive assignments in Treasury's markets group, dealing with financial institutions and systems and with competition and market access policy.
 In 1998, he was briefly seconded to work in Joe Hockey's office when Hockey was financial services minister, although the secondment lasted only two weeks due to personal differences with another staffer.

 By 2003, Grech was general manager of Treasury's competition and consumer policy division.